pstansfeld/MemPrOD/README.md

 # MemPrOD
 MemPrOD: Membrane Protein Orientation and Distortions is a program the predicts the distortions of a lipid bilayer around a membrane protein.
-The paper associated with is code is available [here].
+The paper associated with this code is available [here].

 Parameters from the following were used to help write this code: